chart21/hpmpc/README.md

 ## Configuration and Compilation

-Most configuration is contained in the file config.h.
+Most configuration is contained in the file `config.h`.
 Here is an overview of the most important settings.

 - PROTOCOL: Select the protocol to be used.
 Options are: 1: Sharemind, 2: Replicated, 3: Astra, 4: ODUP, 5: OURS (3-PC), 6: TTP (3-PC), 7: TTP (4-PC), 8: Tetrad, 9: FantasticFour, 10: Ours: Base (4-PC), 11: Ours: Het (4-PC), 12: Ours: Off/On (4-PC).
 - PARTY: Define the party ID for the current node, starting from 0.